grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 When a response is received, the xDS client will

 *   Parse and notify all the watchers for this type
-*   Store the updated in cache, to prepare for future watches for the same resource
+*   Store the updated resource in cache, to prepare for future watches for the same resource

 # Alternatives considered